 Pursuant to the Accelerated Bridge Program Act, the Commonwealth commenced a program in 2010 to finance the design, construction, reconstruction and repair of or improvements to bridges and approaches (the "Accelerated Bridge Program").
-The Accelerated Bridge Program Act authorizes the issuance of up to \$1.108 billion of federal highway grant anticipation notes secured by reimbursement received or to be received by the Commonwealth, acting through the Massachusetts Department of Transportation ("MassDOT"), from the federal government pursuant to the federal-aid highway program and any other monies from time to time deposited in the Federal Highway Grant Anticipation Trust Fund of the Commonwealth for such purposes.
-The 2013A Notes are the Commonwealth's second issuance of 2010 Trust Agreement Notes under the Trust Agreement pursuant to the Accelerated Bridge Program Act.
+The Accelerated Bridge Program Act authorized the issuance of up to \$1.108 billion of federal highway grant anticipation notes secured by reimbursement received or to be received by the Commonwealth, acting through the Massachusetts Department of Transportation ("MassDOT"), from the federal government pursuant to the federal-aid highway program and any other monies from time to time deposited in the Federal Highway Grant Anticipation Note Trust Fund of the Commonwealth for such purposes.
+The 2014 Notes are the Commonwealth's third issuance of Trust Agreement Notes under the Trust Agreement pursuant to the Accelerated Bridge Program Act.
+The aggregate principal amount of Trust Agreement Notes currently outstanding is \$352.5 million.

-The Accelerated Bridge Program Act also authorizes the issuance of up to \$1.876 billion in special obligation bonds of the Commonwealth secured by revenues in the Commonwealth Transportation Fund.
+The Accelerated Bridge Program Act also authorized the issuance of up to \$1.876 billion in special obligation bonds of the Commonwealth secured by revenues in the Commonwealth Transportation Fund.
 Under the Accelerated Bridge Program Act, the Commonwealth may issue any portion of the therein authorized federal highway grant anticipation notes as special obligation bonds or special obligation bonds as federal highway grant anticipation notes, provided that the aggregate amount of such special obligation bonds and federal highway grant anticipation notes may not exceed \$2.984 billion, and provided that the Governor and State Treasurer determine that issuing such special obligation bonds or federal highway grant anticipation notes in such manner is necessary or is in the best financial interests of the Commonwealth, based on their consideration of: (i) the Commonwealth's authority under federal law to issue federal highway grant anticipation notes; (ii) generally prevailing financial market conditions; (iii) the impact of each financing approach on the overall capital financing plans and needs of the Commonwealth; (iv) any ratings assigned to outstanding bonds of the Commonwealth and any ratings expected to be assigned by any nationally-recognized credit rating agency to the bonds or notes proposed to be issued; and (v) any applicable provisions of Chapter 29 of the General Laws.
+The aggregate principal amount of CTF Bonds (defined below) currently outstanding is \$1.419 billion.

-Additional special obligation bond and federal highway grant anticipation notes are currently expected to be issued by the Commonwealth through fiscal year 2016 to finance the costs of the Accelerated Bridge Program.
+Additional special obligation bond and federal highway grant anticipation notes are currently expected to be issued by the Commonwealth through state fiscal year ("SFY") 2018 to finance the costs of the Accelerated Bridge Program.

-Since the program commenced in 2008, 182 structures have been replaced, renovated or preserved under the Accelerated Bridge Program.
-In addition numerous scheduled and emergency repairs have been made to bridges across Massachusetts.
-Of the 177 projects that have been issued notices to proceed since the program began, 80% of the projects are trending on budget and 75% are trending on track to be completed by their original contract completion dates.
-The number of structurally deficient bridges in Massachusetts under Accelerated Bridge Program oversight has been reduced from 543 in July 2008, to 434 as of September 1, 2013, a reduction of 20% since the program began, which is ahead of program targets.
+Since the Accelerated Bridge Program commenced in 2008, 204 structures have been replaced, renovated or preserved.
+In addition, numerous scheduled and emergency repairs have been made to bridges across Massachusetts.
+Of the 191 projects that have been issued notices to proceed since the program began, 80% of the projects are trending on budget and 72% are trending on track to be completed by their original contract completion dates.
+The number of structurally deficient bridges in Massachusetts under Accelerated Bridge Program oversight has been reduced from 543 in July 2008, to 419 as of September 1, 2014, a reduction of 23% since the program began, which is ahead of program targets.

-MassDOT has contracted all five major projects currently under the program, to be funded in part with proceeds of the 2013A Notes:
+MassDOT has contracted all five major projects currently under the program, including the following projects to be funded in part with proceeds of the $2014\ Notes$: